In this Instant Pot IP-Duo60 Review, you will discover everything you need to know about this pressure cooker.

-No, we didn’t eat fast food every day, but when we did eat it, we were often disappointed.
+No, we didn’t eat fast food every day, but we were often disappointed when we did eat it.
 We were disappointed in ourselves for once again buying crap to eat, and we were disappointed that we paid so much for food that was so terrible.
 So mundane.
 So uninspired.

-Our goal is to never eat at a fast food restaurant again.
-However lofty and unrealistic that may be, after ingesting two lifetimes worth of fast foods, we’re simply done with them.
+Our goal is never to eat at a fast-food restaurant again.
+However lofty and unrealistic that may be, after ingesting two lifetimes’ worth of fast foods, we’re done with them.

-Our motivation to buy a pressure cooker wasn’t just to avoid fast foods, but rather to help improve our overall kitchen life.
-A kitchen mindset makeover if you will.
-I’m not saying that the pressure cooker is the holy-grail of cooking.
-It’s not, but during the week, our lives are very busy.
-The pressure cooker helps us to hit our goals: cook faster, eat healthier, and make meals that taste great.
+Our motivation to buy a pressure cooker wasn’t just to avoid fast foods but rather to help improve our overall kitchen life.
+A kitchen mindset makeover, if you will.
+Of course, I’m not saying that the pressure cooker is the holy grail of cooking.
+Of course, it’s not, but during the week, our lives are hectic.
+Nevertheless, the pressure cooker helps us to hit our goals: cook faster, eat healthier, and make meals that taste great.

-The silver and black Instant Pot IP-duo60 is a feature rich 7-in-1 programmable pressure cooker.
-Clad in stainless steel, it measures 11.8″ H x 13.4″ W x 13.4″ D and weighs 10lbs.
-It isn’t a one trick pony, it’s a multi-cooker; it can also brown/sauté, slow cook, steam, cook rice, and even make yogurt.
+The silver and black Instant Pot IP-duo60 is a feature-rich 7-in-1 programmable pressure cooker.
+Clad in stainless steel measures 11.8″ H x 13.4″ W x 13.4″ D and weighs 10lbs.
+It isn’t a one-trick pony.
+It’s a multi-cooker; it can also brown/sauté, slow cook, steam, cook rice, and even make yogurt.
 As is standard with all electric pressure cookers, there are two release methods; quick and natural.

-Those stovetop pressure cookers were the inspiration of the warnings and raised eyebrows we received from my Mom when we told her that we were getting a pressure cooker.
-She recalled true stories, scary stories, of people whom had their pressure cooker “blow its lid”.
+Those stovetop pressure cookers were the inspiration for the warnings and raised eyebrows we received from my Mom when we told her that we were getting a pressure cooker.
+She recalled true stories, scary stories, of people who had their pressure cooker “blow its lid.”

 But rest assured, pressure cookers are safe.
 In fact, all pressure cookers made after 1995 are required by federal law (U.S.) to have at least 2 self-releasing pressure valves.

-The lid interlocks with the base of the unit which is so designed for both safety and convenience.
+The lid interlocks with the unit’s base, which is so designed for both safety and convenience.
 Along with the other safety features, the interlocking mechanism prevents the lid from quite literally blowing off.
-When your meal is finished, the Instant Pot ip-duo60 emits a loud beeping sequence that is loud enough to get your attention a different room.
+When your meal is finished, the Instant Pot ip-duo60 emits a loud beeping sequence that is loud enough to get your attention in a different room.

-Although there are arrows that show you the direction to turn to lock or unlock the lid, there isn’t an arrow that shows you where the lid actually attaches.
+Although arrows show you the direction to turn to lock or unlock the lid, there isn’t an arrow that shows you where the lid actually attaches.
 It’s not a big deal though, after cooking with it, we figured it out.
-If you use the back of the instant pot as a guide, it’ll go on perfect every time.
+If you use the back of the instant pot as a guide, it’ll go on perfectly every time.

-The lid is also where you can choose to quick release the steam.
-You simply turn the nozzle from sealing to venting.
+The lid is also where you can choose to release the steam quickly.
+Then, you turn the nozzle from sealing to venting.

-The sealing ring is a silicone gasket that ensures that the pressure cooker is air tight before it is in operation.
+The sealing ring is a silicone gasket that ensures that the pressure cooker is air-tight before operation.
 It is best if you wash it after every use.
-The one downside is that even if you do wash it, it may still hold on to the aroma of the last dish that you cooked.
+The one downside is that even if you wash it, it may still hold on to the aroma of the last dish you cooked.
 We’ve experienced this happening with several meals.
-It isn’t a big deal though, we haven’t experienced any taste contamination.
+It isn’t a big deal, though.
+We haven’t experienced any taste contamination.

-Like all pressure cookers, it takes time for the Instant Pot IP-duo60 to come up to pressure before it starts to work it’s magic.
-We’ve noticed that the amount of time that it takes for the cooker to come up to pressure depends on how full the inner pot is.
+Like all pressure cookers, it takes time for the Instant Pot IP-duo60 to come up to pressure before it starts to work its magic.
+We’ve noticed that the time it takes for the cooker to come up to pressure depends on how full the inner pot is.
 Generally, this is 10-15 minutes.
-When it comes up to pressure the amount of cooking time you have left will appear on the digital display.
-You must take that in to account when planning your meals.
+When it comes to pressure, the amount of cooking time you have left will appear on the digital display.
+So you must take that into account when planning your meals.

 Important: make sure that you use the appropriate release method that the recipe calls for.

 Cooking a whole chicken in less than an hour is impressive, but I was really impressed when we cooked rice and beans in the instant pot duo.
-We were able to cook perfect rice in just 12 minutes (we had to experiment a little to get it right).
+We could cook perfect rice in just 12 minutes (we had to experiment a little to get it right).

 We’ve cooked pinto beans and white beans to perfection in this bad boy.
 And although you may have to play around with the settings to get them right, it’s certainly worthwhile.

 It has many buttons, but don’t let that intimidate you.
 Each button obviously coordinates with specific meal types and functions.
-They really are simple buttons, and make using the pressure cooker much more convenient.
+However, they really are simple buttons and make using the pressure cooker much more convenient.

-Instead of having to remember the cooking times for common pressure cooked foods like porridge (oatmeal, cream of wheat), beans or rice, you simply press a button.
+Instead of having to remember the cooking times for common pressure-cooked foods like porridge (oatmeal, cream of wheat), beans, or rice, you press a button.
 Those buttons coordinate with the best cooking times and pressures for each of the foods listed.
-There is also a manual button, which you can choose when you are using a recipe that doesn’t correspond with any of the other options.
+There is also a manual button, which you can choose when using a recipe that doesn’t correspond with any of the other options.

-We’ve gotten a lot of value from our instant pot duo so far.
-We’ve cooked all kinds of dishes including corned beef, tortilla soup, and beef short ribs.
-I really wish that we had our friend take a picture of the short ribs for us, they were amazing.
+We’ve got a lot of value from our instant pot duo so far.
+We’ve cooked all kinds of dishes, including corned beef, tortilla soup, and short ribs.
+I really wish that we had our friend take a picture of the short ribs for us.
+They were amazing.
 The best recipe we’ve tried so far.
 We’ve made rice and oatmeal many times so far.

 Below, you can see a picture of another of our favorite recipes; sausage, kale and white bean soup.